the-mirak/cinedb-aws-demo/readme.md

 To launch this application on an EC2 instance, use the following [user-data](./user-data.sh) script.

+### 6. Populating the database
+To populate the DynamoDB table, you can launch this [lambda function](./Lambda/MovieGen.zip).
+Make sure to configure the proper permissions and the `DYNAMODB_TABLE_NAME` environment variable.

 ## Conclusion
 Follow these steps to set up the CineDB project.
 Ensure all AWS resources are properly created and configured, and environment variables are set correctly in the .env file.